Conservation and restoration of metals: Interventive conservation

-The same statue in 2015, after removal of the patina (2012–13), showing the original 1775 finish.
-The dark color of the statue made English sailors call the square that houses it "Black Horse Square".
+Statue in 2015, after patina removal (2012–13), showing the original 1775 finish.

 Interventive conservation or treatment is an intrusion and a deliberate attempt to alter the physical and/or chemical aspects of an object in an attempt to preserve and/or restore object.
 "In accordance with NPS Management Policies, conservation treatments are done as a last resort, kept to a minimum, and should be reversible."
 One of the main proponents of the ethics of conservation is to do nothing.
 Preserving the original materials and minimizing invasive treatments reduces "the chances of compromising the aesthetic, archaeological, cultural, historical, physical, religious, or scientific integrity of objects."
 Interventive treatments are needed when an object is disintegrating or fragile and the treatment will protect the object and/or stop the decay.
 Also the restoration of an object for visual display and presentation is also a possibility which may need pre-thought with discussions and negotiations with the parties involved.
 Planning will assist in making the best decision in a restorative, interventive treatment for the object and the situation.
 Similar to many other bronze statues, the statue of Joseph of Portugal had an interventive conservation treatment.
 The conservation decision made to remove the patina most likely happened for two reasons.
 Firstly, it improves the visual impression of the statue; and secondly, the patina is a corrosive process slowly destroying the metal.